|Thu 23 Oct 8:00||

 Make a real difference to your community - DONATE to the Heritage Triangle project.

-Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.
+Our fundraising will be a vital contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.

 Peter Hyde, whose shop Diss Iron Works is in the Heritage Triangle, said “as a Diss business owner I am fully behind the project.
 It will really put Diss on the map, attracting new shops and more visitors.”